UNEDLabs/moodle-mod_ejsapp/README.txt

 An explanation of EJSApp is included in the folder "doc".
 There, you will also find a txt file with relevant links.

+WARNING!
+If you are using Mac OS, Linux or Unix, you need to set permissions of the ejsapp folder to 777.

 #####################################

 CONFIGURING THE EJSAPP PLUGIN: